 The application period for the after-school activities is 21 March-22 April 2022.
-The decisions are posted to homes in the beginning of July.
-The activities are provided at schools, playgrounds and facilities near school.
-The activities are provided by the City and various after-school activity service providers that receive a grant from the City.
+The decisions are posted to homes by the beginning of July.
+You can also apply during the academic year.
+Activities are organised at schools, playgrounds and other suitable premises near the school.
+The activities are organised by the city and various service providers of after-school activities receiving a grant from the city.